What a hangman must know and what it takes to be one

 Finding a hangman has always been problematic for the jail authorities.
 Not many jails have a hangman who is permanently on the job.

 Over the years, jails have found it extremely difficult to find hangmen.
-In many cases it has passed off as a family tradition and the sons have often ended up taking up the job.
+In many cases, it has passed off as a family tradition and the sons have often ended up taking up the job.

 Nirbhaya rape case: Tihar jail official approaches other prisons for hangman